Hello! I’m Holly Hartman (she/her)

 Observational studies can provide answers to research questions and uses less resources than a randomized clinical trial.
 Do they provide accurate answers about treatment comparisons?

-I received my BS in mathematics and molecular and cellular biology from the University of Puget Sound.
-I also have my MS in bio statistics from the University of Alabama at Birmingham.
+I received my PhD in biostatistics from the University of Michigan.
+Go Blue!
+I have a BS in mathematics and molecular and cellular biology from the University of Puget Sound and an MS in biostatistics from the University of Alabama at Birmingham.

-I have also been extensively involved in diversity, equity, and inclusion (DEI) both within the Biostatistics department and across the school.
+I have also been extensively involved in diversity, equity, and inclusion (DEI) in my research as well as in my service.

-For fun, I enjoy crafting ceramics (please take a mug!
-I have too many), flying through the air on a trapeze, and hanging out with my dog and cat.
+For fun, I enjoy crafting ceramics, flying through the air on a trapeze, and hanging out with my dog and cat.